A pill policy that may just pop

 On Feb 19, police in Suphan Buri arrested Panya Pho-on, 40, for having 13 pills in three small packs.
 When asked why he had to separate them into three packs, he said a small pack of five meth pills would indicate that he was a drug user, not a dealer.
 However, he admitted that he bought the packs to resell but couldn't resist taking two pills before being arrested.

 Drug users join a Buddhist dhamma-based treatment course at a social rehabilitation centre in Udon Thani province on April 1 last year.
 Around 600 participated in the course.
-Ministry of Interior
+(Photo: Ministry of Interior)

 Meanwhile, Saksan, 32, a meth dealer, who was caught with 100 pills, told reporters after being arrested in Saraburi in mid-February that the rule saying a person with no more than five meth pills is a user will not help reduce the number of addicts.